 The chart below shows the number of daily easterly and westerly operations.
-Due to the location, all flights that departed from our westerly runway on the MATCH3Y route would have flown above the noise monitor terminal.
+Due to the location, all flights that departed from our westerly runway would have flown above the noise monitor terminal.
 The graph shows the westerly operations (purple) as well as easterly operations (green) on the other side.